aakamishra/phoss/README.md

 a user-specified distribution and workload configuration.
 These parameters can be specified a JSON file that is passed into the `Landscaper` constructor.

+We have provided a couple of sample configuration files in `phoss/simulator_configs`.

 ### Experiment Runner

 `ExperimentRunner` defines and runs a single experiment, which is performing a